 What are you afraid of?

 My motto is “no fear, no ego.”
 I never want to make decisions out of either fear or ego.
 Also, ensuring we have the systems in place to keep anticipating and adapting for growth.
 But that’s a great problem to have.

 Building a great company.
-Localized is live in the Middle East and we’re expanding to India.
+We are looking into hiring more employees so we can handle a greater workload.
+We’re only a small business at the moment so we’re looking into key man insurance from someone like https://www.mykeymaninsurance.com/ to ensure we’ll be covered if we lose one of our most important employees.
+We don’t want the company to fail because we can’t cope with the loss of an employee.
 We are raising our seed round of financing (over half is in the bank) and we’re looking for some more investors to close the round in the weeks ahead.

 What is a life or business hack that you recommend to help other female founders?